joaoaapinho/alpineweather.github.io/README.md

 ---/---

+### Technology Stack

+Javascript, Bootstrap, HTML and CSS

 ### Features
 - Automatically detects user's location on page load;
 - Search for weather information by city and country;
 - Displays current weather conditions;
 - Displays air pollution data;
-- Hourly weather forecast for the next 48 hours;
+- Hourly weather forecast for the current day;
-- Daily weather forecast for the next 7 days;
+- Daily weather forecast for the next 4 days with filtering;
 - Sunrise and sunset times.

 ### How it Works